CareOregon

-CareOregon is Oregon’s largest managed care administrator of the Oregon Health Plan (OHP), the state’s Medicaid program.
+CareOregon is Oregon’s largest managed care administrator of the Oregon Health Plan (OHP), the state’s Medicaid program with about 500,000 members as of January 2026.
 Doing business as Columbia Pacific CCO, Jackson Care Connect and a partner in Health Share of Oregon, CareOregon operates in seven counties.

 CareOregon is involved in five broad areas of health care: health insurance for Medicaid enrollees (including a dental plan); health insurance for those who are eligible for both Medicaid and Medicare due to a combination of age, disability or income; home-based care; research-based health care quality improvement and reform, and collaborative process improvement.

 CareOregon has built a network of multidisciplinary health care practitioners, per terms detailed in state contracts.
 The length of the state contract, in partnership with Health Share, is five years, with an option for amendments each year.

 The Oregon Health Plan covers eligible medical, dental and behavioral health (mental health care and substance use treatment) services.
 In the Oregon Health Authority’s model, CareOregon is responsible for coordinating its members’ care, which includes communication among primary and specialty providers, social service agencies and community-based organizations, and providing tools for culturally and linguistically appropriate care.

 Housecall Providers, a subsidiary organized in 2017, provides home-based primary, palliative and hospice care services.

 CareOregon and its subsidiaries are also obligated to provide non-emergency medical transportation (NEMT) options to members for care covered by the Oregon Health Plan.

+CareOregon has had a handful of data breaches between 2022 and 2025 that caused protected health information of thousands of members to be seen by unauthorized parties.